sharmaricha200/thesis/README.md

 *Note: “python” represents the path to your python installation.*

-* From command line make the directory where CINeMA.py is located your working directory, then use the following commands.
+* From command line make the directory where CINeMA.py is located your working directory, then use the following commands:

 		python CINeMA.py ml predict -d data/algo/sample2 -s model.h5